Dakar fashion week takes stand against skin bleaching

 “When absorbed into the blood stream, corticosteroids pose serious risks, particularly for the heart,” she said.
 Skin cancer is also a potential side effect.

-This year’s collections emphasized sleek minimalist designs, in forceful primary colors and jet blacks, with designs targeting international women.
+This year’s collections emphasised sleek minimalist designs, in forceful primary colours and jet blacks, with designs targeting international women.
 Models strutted in towering Louboutin platform pumps down a runway inside a luxurious nightclub.

 The African designers showcasing their talents hailed Ndiaye’s public stance at the event, which ended on Sunday.